Elinsrc/Client-Mod/README.md

 cl_gauss_balls [0/1] - Small bouncing balls from Gauss hits, defaut value is 1.
-cl_gauss_hits [0/1] - A large glowing sprite from a Gauss hits, defaut value is 1.
+cl_gauss_hits [0/1] - A large glowing sprite from a Gauss hits, defaut value is 1. cl_hidecorpses [0/1] - Hides the corpses of players. defaut value is 0.

 cl_killsound [0/1] - Sound plays when you kill player, defaut value is 1.
 Taken from OpenAG. cl_killsound_path ["path"] - Path to playing sound, defaut path "buttons/bell1.wav".
 Taken from OpenAG.